 "UnboundID" is a registered trademark of UnboundID Corporation.
-UNIX is a registered trademark in the United States and other countries, licenses exclusively through The Open Group.
 All other registered and unregistered trademarks in this document are the sole property of their respective owners.

-The contents of this publication are presented for information purposes only and is provided "as is".
+The contents of this publication are presented for information purposes only and are provided "as is".
 While every effort has been made to ensure the accuracy of the contents, the contents are not to be construed as warranties or guarantees, expressed or implied, regarding the products or services described herein or their use or applicability.
 We reserve the right to modify or improve the design or specifications of such products at any time without notice.

-Copyright 2013 UnboundID Corporation
+Copyright 2015 UnboundID Corporation